zuohuahua/Elastos.RT/Docs/How_To_Write_A_Car_Component.md

 2. HelloCar/eco/elastos/hellocar/IDog.car

     In the Car file, the __IDog__ interface is defined.
-Note that the class that inherits this interface must inherit the __IAnimal__ interface.
+Note that the class that implements this interface must implement the __IAnimal__ interface.

     ``` cpp
     module